Australian Familial Pancreatic Cancer Cohort

 AFPaCC is a registry for if individuals or families with a history of pancreatic cancer.
 AFPaCC was launched in 2011 with the support of aTranslational Health Services Research Grant.
 AFPaCC targets the relatively small number of families who may be at an increased risk of developing pancreatic cancer.
 Collating family history and environmental data helps to further define risks for unaffected family members, and also identify individuals eligible for a pancreatic cancer .
 Collecting blood samples from family members and archival cancer tissue from affected relatives provides a valuable resource for genetic investigations into the inherited changes driving familial pancreatic cancer.

 PLEASE NOTE, AFPaCC IS NO LONGER RECRUITING HOWEVER THE SCREENING TRIAL IS STILL OPEN TO ELIGIBLE UNAFFECTED INDIVIDUALS

 - Further understand pancreatic cancer risks in Australian families

 - Identify genetic and non-genetic causes of pancreatic cancer

 - Identify high risk individuals eligible for pancreatic cancer screening trials

-Both men and women, with or without cancer and over the age of 18yrs, are invited to join this study if they are from a family:
+Both men and women, with or without cancer and over the age of 18yrs, were invited to join if they were from a family: